MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/attachments.md

 # Attachments

-This section provides a sample task that involves e-mail attachments.
+This section provides a sample task that involves email attachments.

 ## In this section

   - [Programmatically Remove Security Level 2 Attachments from Messages and Save Them to Disk](how-to-programmatically-remove-security-level-2-attachments-from-messages-and-save-them-to-disk.md)
-    Removes security Level 2 attachments from e-mail messages and saves them to a disk, from where they can be opened.
+    Removes security Level 2 attachments from email messages and saves them to a disk, from where they can be opened.

-## Related sections
+## See also

 [Mail](mail.md)